Cervical screening is not a test for cancer. It is used to find early cell changes in the cervix, which may develop into cancer in the future.

 Women under 25 (20 in Scotland) aren’t routinely screened as part of the screening programme because changes in a young woman’s cervix are quite normal.
 In this situation, screening may lead to unnecessary treatment.
 Research has also shown that screening women in their early 20s isn’t very effective at preventing cervical cancer.

 Women who have never been sexually active have a very low risk of developing cervical cancer.
 However, although their risk is very low, there’s still a small possibility of cervical cancer so screening is still recommended.
 If you’ve never had sex you may choose not to be screened, and your GP or practice nurse can discuss this with you further.

 Women who are no longer sexually active, but who were in the past, are still recommended to be screened when invited.
 This also applies to women who’ve been vaccinated against human papilloma virus (HPV).
 Women who’ve never had penetrative sex and women in same-sex relationships are also advised to be screened as they may still have been exposed to HPV.

 Women of any age, who’ve had treatment for abnormal cells on the cervix within the last 10 years, may need to have a screening test more often.
 Your GP can discuss this with you.

 Where to go for your screening test

 You’ll be sent a letter from your local primary care support service or GP asking you to make an appointment for your screening test.
 Most women choose to have the test done by their practice nurse or GP.
 You can ask to have it done by a female doctor or nurse if you prefer.

 Cervical screening tests can also be done at a family planning clinic, Well Woman clinic, sexual health clinic or a genitourinary clinic.
-NHS Direct can give you details of your local clinic.
 Screening tests can also be done at private clinics.